 We also welcome your original, creative submissions for our various contests: Youth Honor Awards, Annual Asian Celebration Haiku Contests, etc. See details in those sections.

 Tell us about yourself in a cover letter.
 What is your cultural background?
 What languages do you speak or write?
 What is important to you?
 What are your dreams and visions for the future?
 What inspired you to write or create your submission?
 We might even print part or all of your letter!

 We may edit your work for space or clarity.
 We will contact you if we do major editing of your work.
 If you would like a reply from us, or your work returned, please include a self-addressed, stamped envelope.
 Allow at least four months for our reply.
 We are not responsible for unsolicited submissions.

 Skipping Stones holds first serial rights for publishing in our magazine and other products, including electronic products.
 Once accepted by us, you can publish your work elsewhere only after it is published by us.
 We also keep non-exclusive reprint rights for all material published in Skipping Stones.
 We may reprint or allow others to reprint or excerpt (with your byline, of course!) pieces published in the magazine, including by electronic means.

 If you would like a reply from us or your work returned, include a self-addressed envelope with postage stamps.
 Submissions that do not include SASE’s will be recycled if we do not publish them.
 Allow four months for our reply.
 When your work is published in Skipping Stones, you will receive two complimentary contributor’s copies of that issue.
-You also can order a discounted ($10 off) subscription.

 More ideas for Submission